 The DH@MSU Research Committee will review funding applications at the beginning of the Fall semester, and at the beginning and end of the Spring semester.
 For the September 2022 deadline, funds may be applied retroactively to expenses dating back to July 2022, and/or for activity taking place in summer and fall 2022.

 Upcoming deadlines are:

 - April 14, 2023

 DH@MSU awards funds of up to $500 to support Digital Humanities professional development for students (graduate and undergraduate) and employees at MSU.
 Items funded may include: (virtual) conference attendance, training activities, software, equipment, data, and hiring student labor for project collaboration.
 Individuals from any discipline or unit at any point in their career/time at MSU are welcome to apply.

-Proposals for the period July 1, 2021 – June 30, 2022 may be submitted via an electronic form, which contains the following questions:
+Applications may be submitted via a form, which contains the following questions:

 - Name, email, dept(s), status (faculty, student, etc)